-Monsoons road trip is one of the most romantic things to do.
-If you live on the Konkan coast like I do, then it has to be on your list to do every monsoon.
-Last year, during Monsoons, we explored the Amboli Ghat and Sawantwadi.
+A monsoon road trip is one of the most romantic things to do.
+If you live on the Konkan coast as I do, then it has to be on your list to do every monsoon.
+Last year, during the Monsoons, we explored the Amboli Ghat and Sawantwadi.

 On a Sunday Morning, we started driving from our home in Panaji.
 It was a perfect setting.
 The rain was pouring.
 Kishore Kumar was singing the perfect road trip songs.
 It almost felt that music composers knew the rhythm of rainfall would take the magic of these songs to another level.

-With a low visibility, everything in view was hazy on this monsoon road trip.
-The rivulets across theKonkan coast were full of water, flowing with an impatience to meet the sea that is not too far.
+With low visibility, everything in view was hazy on this monsoon road trip.
+The rivulets across the road trip were full of water, flowing with an impatience to meet the sea that is not too far.
 We stopped by a few of them to see the small dams on them, to see the trees bent down to kiss the waters, to see the river making its way through whatever came in its way.
 Rows of coconut trees stood getting soaked in the rain like young boys being given a bath by their mothers.
-We passed by small villages and town, some familiar, some not, on the Konkan coast.
+We passed by small villages and towns, some familiar, some not, on the road trip.
 There were hardly any people on the road, for only the crazy would be out in such incessant rains.

-Savdav Dabdaba or Waterfall on Konkan Coast.
+Savdav Dabdaba or Waterfall on Konkan Coast

-On first sight, it looked like a small waterfall but what made it look beautiful was the sheer green surroundings.
-It seemed to be emerging from the tree tops and then getting lost in them again.
+At first sight, it looked like a small waterfall but what made it look beautiful was the sheer green surroundings.
+It seemed to be emerging from the treetops and then getting lost in them again.
 We took some steps down to reach its base and it is then that the waterfall appeared in all its majestic form.
-Savdav is a lovely waterfall, part of a river cascading down some 50 feet in one go.
+It is a lovely waterfall, part of a river cascading down some 50 feet in one go.

-We spent some time admiring the waterfall – standing in the mist like spray the water created as it hit the rock below.
+We spent some time admiring the waterfall – standing in the mist-like spray the water created as it hit the rock below.
 I also enjoyed the fun everyone was having there.
 It was like standing at the waterfall of happiness.

-Top View of Savdav Waterfall.
+Top View of Savdav Waterfall

 We came back to the road and that is when I noticed a tower that looked like a water tank.
 Following my gut I climbed the slippery tower, I had a hunch that I would get a top view of the waterfall.
 My efforts were well rewarded.
 The top view of the waterfalls is something that I would remember forever.
-It was a bright green cover till the horizon before my eyes.
+It was a bright green cover to the horizon before my eyes.
 Right in the middle this milky white waterfall flows and I could hear its roar right up on the tower.

 We had been driving for a few hours now with frequent stops and it was time for a food stop.
-What is better than freshly fried onion bhaji’s and aaloo vada’s when it is water all around.
+What is better than freshly fried Onion bhajis and Aaloo vada’s when it is water all around?
 We savored them with a piping hot cup of tea.
 Who would not agree that Chai, Pakora, and rains are a lethal combination?
 And this combo is tastiest on a roadside stall where the pakoras come straight out of the pan to your plate.

 We again started driving towards our destination of the day – Ganpatipule.